Armanfard-Lab/iSMART/_pages/openings.md

 - We are looking for **PhD students** in the area of machine learning and its applications.
 If you are interested and have a proven publication record, please contact us.
 - We are looking for **M.Sc. students**.
 Contact us if you can demonstrate prior experience and high-level skill in machine learning.
+- We are looking for McGill **undergraduate students** to help in our projects.
+Contact us if you are interested.

 ### Applications for PhD and MSc positions